cabiling/GCD_CourseProject/README.md

 }
 ```

-* Call the functions in 1 to 6 to create the final output and save the clean data
+* Call the functions above to create the final output and save the clean data
 ```{r}
 download.unzip()
 merge.all <- merge.data()